convox/docs/docs/deployment/syslogs.md

 ### Routing Logs to a 3rd Party

 Convox supports routing your logs to any third party that can accept data from a syslog forwarder.
+You have two options, using the **Resource Syslog** or configuring the **LogDriver** to `Syslog`.

+#### Resource Syslog

+Using the resource Syslog, it will create a Lambda function that will gather logs from CloudWatch and forward them to your Syslog.
+It will enable `convox logs` and `convox rack logs`.

 You can create a syslog forwarder with the following command: